devfile/docs/README.md

 ## Contributing

-To build the documentation locally you need [Antora](https://antora.org/).
-Then from the root of this repository run
+To build the documentation locally you need [Antora](https://antora.org/), node v10.12 or higher and yarn.
+Then from the root of this repository run:

 ```bash
 yarn install; yarn run generate-api-reference